 French River Rapids by Paul Kane courtesy of the Royal Ontario Museum (©ROM)

 Take our Whip-poor-will Survey .

-Due to a lightning strike at the water treatment plant, the Dawson Trail Campground is under a boil water advisory.
+Due to a lightning strike and electrical issues at the water treatment plant, the Dawson Trail Campground is under a boil water advisory.

 - Travel around Snake Falls between Keats Lake and Shelley Lake is not recommended.
 Please use the 'Have a Smoke' portage to stay clear of this hazard.